-The Innovation Gallery: Early Peoples, devoted to the Native peoples of North Dakota, will highlight the beauty and breadth of the State Museumís collections.
+The Innovation Gallery: Early Peoples, devoted to the Native peoples of North Dakota, highlights the beauty and breadth of the State Museumís collections.
 Encounter the tribes of North Dakota, both as they were before contact with European-Americans and also as the sovereign nations they are today.

 The story of the Early Peoples begins more than 13,000 years ago when people first began to migrate into North Dakota.
 This journey through time begins with the Paleoindians, the first hunters.
 See the Bison antiquus skeleton, an example of the mammals these big-game hunters killed using spears and creative hunting practices.
 View the exquisite workmanship in their stone tool technology.